 - Study permit caps: Canada (IRCC) is putting a temporary cap on study permits to manage growth.
 You can expect a 35% decrease in visa approvals in 2024, with about 360,000 permits.
 The cap for 2025 will be decided at the end of 2024.

-- PGWP changes: The Canadian government has changed the eligibility criteria for the Post-Graduation Work Permit (PGWP).
-Starting September 1, 2024, Public-Private-Partnership (PPP) college students delivering licensed curricula will no longer be eligible for PGWPs.
+- PGWP changes: The Canadian government has changed the Post-Graduate Work Permit (PGWP) eligibility criteria.
+Starting September 1, 2024, Public-Private Partnership (PPP) college students delivering licensed curricula will no longer be eligible for PGWPs.

-Additionally, graduates of master’s degree programs will now qualify for three-year PGWPs, providing them with more time to gain valuable Canadian work experience.
+Additionally, graduates of master’s degree programs will now qualify for three-year PGWPs, which will give them more time to gain valuable Canadian work experience.

 - Spousal open work permit regulations: Spouses of masters, doctoral, and professional program students will remain eligible for SOWPs, while spouses of undergraduate and other college program students will no longer qualify.

-- Cost-of-living requirements: Effective from January 1, 2024, Canada has increased the cost of living requirements for international students.
+- Cost-of-living requirements: Effective January 1, 2024, Canada has increased the cost-of-living requirements for international students.
 Now, you have to show at least 20,635 CAD (excluding tuition fees) to cover your living expenses, compared to the previous requirement of 10,000 CAD.

 Note: Quebec’s cost-of-living requirements may differ from other provinces.